 Transferring Chase Ultimate Rewards to Southwest Rapid Rewards on the Chase Mobile App

-Performing the above functions, such as combining points and transferring to travel partners, using the Chase Mobile app can be a bit confusing at first.
+Performing the above functions, such as combining points and transferring to travel partners, using the Chase Mobile app can initially be a bit confusing.

-Here are the steps on how to navigate the Chase Mobile App, so you can quickly transfer your Chase Ultimate Rewards Points wherever you are.
+Here are the steps to navigate the Chase Mobile App to quickly transfer your Chase Ultimate Rewards Points wherever you are.

 STEP 1: